 - Connectivity Bluetooth 4.0

 - Battery Capacity 410mAh

-- Sensors: 9-Axis, PPG (Heart Rate) (Gyro/ Accelerometer/ Compass), PPG (heart rate monitor),
+- Sensors: 9-Axis, (Gyro/ Accelerometer/ Compass), PPG (heart rate monitor), Barometer

 I tested the viewing angle and even when watching the face at almost 180 degrees, I could clearly see the numbers and read the time perfectly (see photo below).

 When asked about the large size, LG told us that 2 to 3 mm of additional space was necessary on both sides of the circular P-OLED screen in order to ensure water resistance.

-On the hardware side, beside the display, nothing was too surprising: the system runs on a 1.2 GhZ Snapdragon 400 with 512 MB RAM and 4 GB of internal storage.
+On the hardware side, beside the display, nothing was too surprising: the system runs on a 1.2 GHz Snapdragon 400 with 512 MB RAM and 4GB of internal storage.
 The Ingress Protection Rating is IP67, meaning the LG G Watch R is designed to run for up to 30 minutes in one meter of water.
 This is a hardware platform very similar to what LG used at Google I/O 2014, except for the display type and form factor and the heart rate monitor.

 Software – Android Wear